+Significant Reliance on MGAs and TPAs

+Concerns with MGAs and TPAs

-Procedure #9 assists analysts in determining whether concerns exist due to a significant amount of the insurer’s direct premiums being written through MGAs and TPAs.
+Determine whether concerns exist due to a significant amount of the insurer’s direct premiums being written through MGAs and TPAs.

-While the amount of direct premiums written by MGAs and TPAs is not necessarily an indication of a problem or concern, this procedure provides an indication to analysts of the insurer’s exposure to potential abuse by MGAs and TPAs.
+While the amount of direct premiums written by MGAs and TPAs is not necessarily an indication of a problem or concern, this procedure provides an indication of the insurer’s exposure to potential abuse by MGAs and TPAs.
 MGAs and TPAs who had been delegated significant authority without insurer oversight have played a major role in the insolvency of several large insurers.

-Analysts may perform additional steps if there are concerns regarding the insurer’s use of MGAs and TPAs.
-Analysts should consider reviewing the information in the Annual Financial Statement, Notes to Financial Statements, Note #19 to determine which MGAs and TPAs are being utilized (and whether any of the MGAs or TPAs are affiliated with the insurer), the types and amount of direct premium written by each, and the types of authority granted to each by the insurer.
+Perform additional steps if there are concerns regarding the insurer’s use of MGAs and TPAs.
+Consider reviewing the information in the Annual Financial Statement, Notes to Financial Statements, Note #19 to determine which MGAs and TPAs are being utilized (and whether any of the MGAs or TPAs are affiliated with the insurer), the types and amount of direct premium written by each, and the types of authority granted to each by the insurer.

-For the more significant MGAs and TPAs, analysts should consider requesting information from the insurer to determine whether the business produced by the MGA or TPA is ceded to a particular reinsurer and, if so, whether the MGA or TPA arranged for that reinsurance.
-If the MGA or TPA arranged for the reinsurance, analysts might consider determining whether the MGA or TPA is affiliated with the reinsurer.
-In addition, analysts should consider reviewing the reinsurance agreements to determine whether the terms are reasonable.
-For the more significant MGAs and TPAs, analysts should also consider requesting information from the insurer regarding commission rates and any other amounts paid to the MGAs and TPAs, reviewing that information for reasonableness and comparing the commission rates to those paid by the insurer to other agents.
+For the more significant MGAs and TPAs, consider requesting information from the insurer to determine whether the business produced by the MGA or TPA is ceded to a particular reinsurer and, if so, whether the MGA or TPA arranged for that reinsurance.
+If the MGA or TPA arranged for the reinsurance, consider determining whether the MGA or TPA is affiliated with the reinsurer.
+In addition, consider reviewing the reinsurance agreements to determine whether the terms are reasonable.
+For the more significant MGAs and TPAs, consider requesting information from the insurer regarding commission rates and any other amounts paid to the MGAs and TPAs, reviewing that information for reasonableness and comparing the commission rates to those paid by the insurer to other agents.
 Any arrangement involving sliding-scale commissions based on loss ratios or a sharing of interim profits on business, where the MGA or TPA establishes claim liabilities or controls claim payments, should be reviewed closely to determine if there is potential for abuse by the MGA or TPA.
-In addition, analysts might also consider determining whether the MGAs utilized by the insurer are properly licensed and whether the TPAs utilized by the insurer hold valid Certificates of Authority.
+In addition, consider determining whether the MGAs utilized by the insurer are properly licensed and whether the TPAs utilized by the insurer hold valid Certificates of Authority.